Bristow stepping down after elevating Barrick to great heights in fewer than seven years

 And the list of Bristow’s discovery and development success stories could go on and on…

-Effective immediately, following the departure of Bristow, is the appointment of Mark Hill as Barrick’s COO and interim president and CEO.
-Hill, who joined Barrick in 2006, has been responsible for Barrick’s Latin America and Asia Pacific regions and Barrick has embarked on a process to arrive at a permanent appointment.
+However, effective immediately, is the appointment of Mark Hill as Barrick’s COO and interim president and CEO.
+Until now, Hill, who joined in 2006, has been responsible for Barrick's Latin America and Asia Pacific regions, and has experience in strategy, corporate development and global project development.

 Comments